Catskill909/samplePlayer/README.md

 - **Real-time Adjustment**: Change volume while playing without clicks or pops.
 - **Green LED Glow**: Visual feedback shows current volume level.
 - **Reset Button**: Instantly return to full volume.

+### 📁 Custom Sample Library
+- **Save Local Samples**: When loading a local file, enter a custom title to save it to your library.
+- **Custom Tab**: Access your saved samples from the "Custom" tab in Browse Samples.
+- **Persistent Storage**: Custom samples are saved in your browser and persist across sessions.
+- **Easy Management**: Delete samples from your library with one click.

 ## Getting Started